Abram Petrovich Gannibal: Education

 1888 artist's conception of Gannibal speaking with Alexander Suvorov.

 In 1717, Abram was sent to Metz, France, to receive an education in the arts, sciences and warfare from the highest institutes available.
 By then he was fluent in several languages and excelled in mathematics and geometry.
 In 1718 Abram joined the French Royal Army with hopes of pleasing his godfather by expanding his learning in military engineering.
 He enrolled in the royal artillery academy at La Fère in 1720.
 During Abram's studies, conflict broke out between France and Spain, and he fought in the War of the Quadruple Alliance, rising to the rank of captain.
 While fighting on the French side against Spain, Abram received a head injury and was captured by the Spanish army.
 He was released in 1722 and continued his studies in Metz.

 It was during his time in France that Abram adopted the surname "Gannibal" in honor of the Carthaginian general Hannibal (Gannibal being the traditional transliteration of the name in Russian).
-In Paris he met and befriended such Enlightenment figures as the Baron de Montesquieu and Voltaire (this claim by his biographer Hugh Barnes is disputed by reviewer Andrew Kahn).
+In Paris he met and befriended such Enlightenment figures as Montesquieu and Voltaire (this claim by his biographer Hugh Barnes is disputed by reviewer Andrew Kahn).
 Voltaire called Gannibal the "dark star of the Enlightenment".
 Gannibal returned to Russia the following year and became first an engineer and then a mathematics tutor for one of the Tsar's private guard units.